-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.34 per share and revenue of $81.45 billion.
-These totals would mark changes of -7.45% and +17.08%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $5.40 per share and revenue of $81.87 billion, which would represent changes of -6.41% and +17.68%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for DIS.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for DIS.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.19% lower.
-DIS currently has a Zacks Rank of #5 (Strong Sell).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.84% higher.
+DIS is holding a Zacks Rank of #2 (Buy) right now.

 The Media Conglomerates industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 247, which puts it in the bottom 4% of all 250+ industries.
+This group has a Zacks Industry Rank of 11, putting it in the top 5% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.

 To follow DIS in the coming trading sessions, be sure to utilize Zacks.com.